free things to do in New York City

 Discussion | Irish Immigration and Deportation in Early 19th Century, with Historians (online)

-When Irish immigrants arrived in the United States in the early 19th century, they encountered prejudice due to their Catholic faith and poverty.
+When Irish immigrants arrived in the United States in the early 19th century, they encountered prejudice more due to their Catholic faith and poverty.
 Many Americans were not receptive to them.
 But what was the impact of this discrimination?
 How did the Irish immigrants respond?
 And what can we learn from this early wave of immigration that is relevant today?
-With historians Dr. Hidetaka Hirota and Dr. Kevin Kenny.
+With historians Dr. Hidetaka Hirota and Dr. Kevin Kenny. less

 New York City, NY; NYC